-1. Successful completion of Honors English 2.

-2. Approval by Honors English 2 teacher.

-- 3. 'A' or high 'B' final Honors English 2 grade. - 4.
+- 1. Successful completion of Honors English 2. - 2.
+Approval by Honors English 2 teacher. - 3.
+A' or high 'B' final Honors English 2 grade. - 4.
 Overall QPA of 3.5 or higher.

-AP ENGLISH 3: No. 1011
+AP ENGLISH 3:

 LANGUAGE & COMPOSITION

-Full Year/Full Time AP Wt.

-Grades 11, 12 Phase IV Credit 1.0
+Full Year/Full Time Grades 11, 12 Phase IV AP Wt.
+Credit 1.0 NCAA

-NCAA

 This year-long, college-level course, intended for top-performing juniors, develops the skills of argumentation, rhetorical analysis, and critical reading.
-The pace is aggressive, and a majority of each semester's assessments are in-class, timed essays.
+The pace is often rigorous, and a majority of each semester's assessments are timed essays and various writing vehicles.
 Proficiency in grammar, confidence with timed writings, a desire for a challenging, intellectual atmosphere, and the ability to manage a significant amount of outside reading characterize the qualified AP English student.
-The literature of the course reflects a diverse sampling of genres and historical eras.
-Featured authors in the first semester include, but are not limited to, Plato, Sophocles, Shakespeare, Swift, Voltaire, Kafka, and Orwell.
-The second semester features classic authors of American literature - Emerson, Thoreau, Dickinson, Twain, Fitzgerald, Steinbeck, Hemingway, Frost, Salinger - and culminates in the College/Career Project.
-The course also features a persuasive speaking unit, an ongoing study of SAT-level vocabulary, and a mandatory summer assignment in preparation for the first week of class.
+The AP English 3 student must reconcile the need to read with great scrutiny and even assume the need for a second reading of materials.
+The course demands academic maturity and an increased level of industry.
+The literature of the course reflects a diverse sampling of genres and historical eras including a strong focus on nonfiction titles.
+Featured authors in the course include, but are not limited to, Plato, Aristotle, Shakespeare, Melville, and Wilson.
+The course additionally samples classic authors of American literature - Emerson, Thoreau, Wolfe, Fitzgerald, Steinbeck, Hemingway, Poe - and culminates in the College Project.
+The course also features an ongoing study of SAT-level vocabulary, and a mandatory summer assignment in preparation for the first few weeks of class.
 At the end of the year, successful students are strongly encouraged to take the Advanced Placement English Exam and qualify for college credits and/or course placement.
-A component of the course is the College/Career Project.
+Criteria for Selection -

 - 1. Successful completion of Honors English 2. - 2.
-Approval by the Honors English 2 teacher. - 3.
+Recommendation of the Honors English 2 teacher. - 3.
 'A' in Honors English 2. - 4.
 Overall QPA of 3.6 or higher.